-For purposes of calculating the fishery value, NMFS calculates a standard ex-vessel price (standard price) for all Amendment 80 species: BSAI rock sole, BSAI yellowfin sole, BSAI Pacific cod, BSAI flathead sole, AI Pacific ocean perch, and BSAI Atka mackerel.
-NMFS calculates an annual standard price for BSAI yellowfin sole, BSAI flathead sole, AI Pacific ocean perch, and BSAI Atka mackerel based on volume and value information reported in the First Wholesale Volume and Value Report, which for 2016 included data from February 4 through October 31.
-NMFS calculates a standard price for rock sole for two time periods-February 4 through March 31 and April 1 through October 31-also based on volume and value information reported in the First Wholesale Volume and Value Report.
+For purposes of calculating the fishery value, NMFS calculates a standard ex-vessel price (standard price) for all species allocated under Amendment 80: BSAI rock sole, BSAI yellowfin sole, BSAI Pacific cod, BSAI flathead sole, AI Pacific ocean perch, and BSAI Atka mackerel.

+NMFS calculates an annual standard price for BSAI yellowfin sole, BSAI flathead sole, AI Pacific ocean perch, and BSAI Atka mackerel based on volume and value information reported in the First Wholesale Volume and Value Report, which for 2017 included data from January 1 through October 31.
+For rock sole, NMFS calculates a standard price for two time periods-January 1 through March 31 and April 1 through October 31-also based on volume and value information reported in the First Wholesale Volume and Value Report.

 For fisheries that are primarily harvested by catcher/processors, there is no reliable ex-vessel price generated from the sale of fish from a harvester to a processor.
 Therefore, NMFS estimates the ex-vessel price for those fishery species by using reported information on the first wholesale price from catcher/processors that harvest Amendment 80 species.
 The first wholesale price is the market price of the primary processed fishery product.
-The estimated standard ex-vessel price is the value of processed products from catcher/processors divided by the retained round-weight (unprocessed weight) of catch and multiplied by a factor of 0.4 to correct for the value added to the fish product by processing.
+The estimated standard ex-vessel price is the value of processed products from catcher/processors divided by the retained round-weight

+(unprocessed weight) of catch and multiplied by a factor of 0.4 to correct for the value added to the fish product by processing.

-NMFS calculates an annual standard price for Amendment 80 Pacific cod using volume and value data reported in the Pacific Cod Ex-Vessel Volume and Value Report, which includes data from February 4 through October 31.
+NMFS calculates an annual standard price for Amendment 80 Pacific cod using volume and value data reported in the Pacific Cod Ex-Vessel Volume and Value Report, which includes data from January 1 through October 31.